 A: Residents are welcome to bring in clothes they would normally wear on a daily basis.
 We recommend clothing that will be comfortable for you while you are participating in therapy, along with pajamas and sleepwear.

 Q: How can I get a private room?

-A: Private rooms are generally reserved for infection control and end of life.
+A: Private rooms are based on medical necessity, and are generally reserved for infection control and end of life.
 Each individual need is assessed for the best quality of life for the resident.